 AI Enables Unrealistic Virtual Staging in Rental Listings

 The Verge reports that AI-assisted "virtual staging" is increasingly used in apartment listings and can materially mislead prospective renters.
 The Verge article by Gaby Del Valle recounts renter Joyce's viewing where photos showed a larger layout, a missing fireplace, a different sink, and a stove with several knobs present in pictures but missing in person; Joyce said, "There's the idea of the apartment that we saw in the pictures, and then there was the apartment itself."
 The story describes how generative-image tools can create interiors that do not match reality, including impossible furniture arrangements.
-Editorial analysis: Industry observers note that cheaper, automated image editing lowers the cost of misleading staging and raises detection and provenance challenges for platforms and regulators.
+Industry observers note that cheaper, automated image editing lowers the cost of misleading staging and raises detection and provenance challenges for platforms and regulators.

 What happened